-To date, the Heart of a Champion Research Fund has granted awards to five impressive investigators.
+To date, the Heart of a Champion Research Fund has granted awards to nine impressive investigators.
 Their work has already begun to have a substantial impact on cardiovascular research at Michigan.
 Their examples epitomize the vision that drives the Heart of a Champion Research Fund.

 2015 Award Winner: